MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-machine-learning.md

 # Machine learning for Python apps on Azure

 The following articles help you get started with Azure Machine Learning.
-Azure Machine Learning's v2 REST APIs, Azure CLI extension, and Python SDK accelerate the production machine learning lifecycle.The links below are targeted at v2, which is recommended if you're starting a new machine learning project.
+Azure Machine Learning's v2 REST APIs, Azure CLI extension, and Python SDK accelerate the production machine learning lifecycle.
+The links in this article target v2, which is recommended if you're starting a new machine learning project.

-## Manage ML workspaces
+## Getting started

 The workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning.